Swollen Hands: 9 Possible Causes (& How to Treat)

 This occurs because the heart cannot pump blood efficiently, leading to fluid buildup throughout the body, including in the hands.

-What to do: Treatment for heart failure typically involves guideline-directed medical therapy (GDMT), which may include an angiotensin receptor–neprilysin inhibitor (ARNI), angiotensin-converting enzyme (ACE) inhibitor, or angiotensin receptor blocker (ARB); a beta-blocker; a mineralocorticoid receptor antagonist (MRA); and an SGLT2 inhibitor.
+How to treat: Treatment for heart failure typically involves guideline-directed medical therapy (GDMT), which may include an angiotensin receptor–neprilysin inhibitor (ARNI), angiotensin-converting enzyme (ACE) inhibitor, or angiotensin receptor blocker (ARB); a beta-blocker; a mineralocorticoid receptor antagonist (MRA); and an SGLT2 inhibitor.
 Diuretics may also be prescribed to help relieve fluid buildup.

 In more advanced cases, a pacemaker, ventricular assist device, or even a heart transplant may be necessary.
 It’s also important to maintain a healthy diet, exercise regularly, avoid smoking and alcohol, and get enough sleep.